DEXTools Trading Down 8.3% Over Last Week (DEXT)

-DEXTools (DEXT) traded 1.4% higher against the dollar during the one day period ending at 12:00 PM Eastern on September 27th.
-One DEXTools coin can now be bought for about $0.12 or 0.00000620 BTC on popular cryptocurrency exchanges.
-DEXTools has a market capitalization of $17.96 million and $246,748.00 worth of DEXTools was traded on exchanges in the last 24 hours.
-In the last seven days, DEXTools has traded down 8.3% against the dollar.
+DEXTools (DEXT) traded 1.4% higher against the dollar during the 1 day period ending at 0:00 AM ET on October 1st.
+One DEXTools coin can currently be bought for $0.11 or 0.00000593 BTC on cryptocurrency exchanges.
+Over the last seven days, DEXTools has traded down 8.3% against the dollar.
+DEXTools has a market cap of $17.13 million and $246,748.00 worth of DEXTools was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.